Wren6991/Snowflake-FPGA/Readme.md

 - Layout
 - Datasheets and reference material
 - Background Twitter browsing
-- The below rendering:
+- Rendering PCB glamour shots:

 ![Rendering of PCB](board/pcb_render.png)

-The board is a HAT (Raspberry Pi addon board) with a iCE40 HX8k FPGA.
-The Pi can program the FPGA, and communicate with it via a UART, or a fast bidirectional SDIO link.
-This project was spurred by the realisation that Pi 4 is a plausible FPGA development platform: faster processors, increased memory, and above all, the dramatic improvements in [Symbiotic EDA](https://www.symbioticeda.com/)'s open source design flows in the last few years.
+This is a HAT (Raspberry Pi addon board) with an iCE40 HX8k FPGA.
+The Pi can program the FPGA, and communicate with it via a UART, or a fast, bidirectional SDIO link.
+This project was spurred by the realisation that Pi 4 is a plausible FPGA development platform: faster processors, expanded memory and, above all, dramatic improvements in [Symbiotic EDA](https://www.symbioticeda.com/)'s open source design flows in the last few years.

 [View schematic (PDF)](board/fpga_hat.pdf)